If you are eligible, you may be able to apply to the Local Court to have your disqualification period removed.

 The court will usually put up a list of all the cases being heard that day.
 You should look for your name on the list, as it will tell you the courtroom you need to go to.
 If you can't find it speak to someone in the court's registry office.

 When your name is called you should go and stand at the bar table (where the lawyers sit).
 The magistrate may ask you if you have anything to show them to support your application.
 If you have brought character references and other documents, you should hand these to the court officer to give to the magistrate.
 The magistrate may then ask you to explain why you think your disqualification period should be removed.
-You should outline:
+If applicable, you should outline:

 Some magistrates may want you to give evidence and will ask you to go into the witness box.
 You will have to take an oath or affirmation (promise to tell the truth).
 The magistrate will then ask you questions.

 After the magistrate has heard from you they will make their decision.
+The magistrate will consider:

-After the hearing, the RMS will do further check to ensure that there were no recent driving offences that the court did not know about.
+After the hearing, the RMS will do further checks to ensure that there were no recent driving offences that the court did not know about.
 The RMS can report the matter back to court to be re-heard if they think an offence has been committed that the court did not know about.

 If your application in the Local Court is not successful you cannot appeal to the District Court.
 However, you may be eligible to make a further application to the Local Court after 12 months from the date of decision of the Local Court.